News: Secondary tuition fees fixed for 2 years

 See our 2024/25 fees or contact the office below.

-We are starting the Cambridge International IGCSE course in August 2024.
+MIS now offers the Cambridge International IGCSE course, which started for our Year 10 students in August 2024.
 We are accepting Year 10 students onto this course and are offering a range of subjects and options, all taught by specialist teachers trained in the international system.
 If you would like to find out more please contact the office below.

 Admissions